-\affil[1]{\orgdiv{Dept. of Electrical \& Computer Engineering}, \orgname{The University of Arizona}, \orgaddress{\city{Tucson}, \postcode{86719}, \state{AZ}, \country{USA}}}
+\affil[1]{\orgdiv{Dept of Electrical \& Computer Engineering}, \orgname{The University of Arizona}, \orgaddress{\city{Tucson}, \postcode{86719}, \state{AZ}, \country{USA}}}

-% \abstract{\textbf{Purpose:} The abstract serves both as a general introduction to the topic and as a brief, non-technical summary of the main results and their implications.
-The abstract must not include subheadings (unless expressly permitted in the journal's Instructions to Authors), equations or citations.
-As a guide the abstract should not exceed 200 words.
-Most journals do not set a hard limit however authors are advised to check the author instructions for the journal they are submitting to.

-%

-% \textbf{Methods:} The abstract serves both as a general introduction to the topic and as a brief, non-technical summary of the main results and their implications.
-The abstract must not include subheadings (unless expressly permitted in the journal's Instructions to Authors), equations or citations.
-As a guide the abstract should not exceed 200 words.
-Most journals do not set a hard limit however authors are advised to check the author instructions for the journal they are submitting to.

-%

-% \textbf{Results:} The abstract serves both as a general introduction to the topic and as a brief, non-technical summary of the main results and their implications.
-The abstract must not include subheadings (unless expressly permitted in the journal's Instructions to Authors), equations or citations.
-As a guide the abstract should not exceed 200 words.
-Most journals do not set a hard limit however authors are advised to check the author instructions for the journal they are submitting to.

-%

-% \textbf{Conclusion:} The abstract serves both as a general introduction to the topic and as a brief, non-technical summary of the main results and their implications.
-The abstract must not include subheadings (unless expressly permitted in the journal's Instructions to Authors), equations or citations.
-As a guide the abstract should not exceed 200 words.
-Most journals do not set a hard limit however authors are advised to check the author instructions for the journal they are submitting to.}

 \abstract{Crowdsourcing systems have been used to accumulate massive amounts of labeled data for applications such as computer vision and natural language processing.
 However, because crowdsourced labeling is inherently dynamic and uncertain, developing a technique that can work in most situations is extremely challenging.
-In this paper, we propose a novel method called "Crowd-Certain," which aims to provide a more accurate and reliable aggregation of predictions, ultimately leading to improved overall performance in both crowdsourcing and ensemble learning scenarios.
-The proposed methods use the consistency and accuracy of annotators as a measure of their reliability relative to other annotators.
-Experiments performed on a variety of crowdsourcing datasets indicate that the proposed methodologies outperform prior methods in terms of accuracy and variance, particularly when few annotators are available.
-Furthermore, the measured p-value calculated for the measured average accuracy over different datasets shows a statistically significant improvement for both the proposed and proposed-penalized techniques over other benchmarks (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene).}
+In this paper, we propose a novel method called ``crowd-certain'', which provides a more accurate and reliable aggregation of labels, ultimately leading to improved overall performance in both crowdsourcing and ensemble learning scenarios.
+The proposed method uses the consistency and accuracy of the annotators as a measure of their reliability relative to other annotators.
+The experimental results shows that the proposed technique generates a weight that closely follows the annotator's degree of reliability.
+Moreover, the proposed method uses the consistency and accuracy of annotators as a measure of their reliability relative to other annotators.
+Experiments performed on a variety of crowdsourcing datasets indicate that the proposed method outperforms prior methods in terms of accuracy, with significant improvement over all investigated benchmarks (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene), particularly when few annotators are available.}

 \keywords{Supervised learning, crowdsourcing, confidence score, soft weighted majority voting, label aggregation, annotator quality, error rate estimation, multi-class classification, ensemble learning, uncertainty measurement}

-%%\pacs[JEL Classification]{D8, H51}

-%%\pacs[MSC Classification]{35A01, 65L10, 65L12, 65L20, 65L70}

 \maketitle

 \section{Introduction}